-The Wildlife Refuge and Forest Protection Area of the Cascadas de Agua Azul, were established by a presidential decree on April 26, 1980, and extends over an area of 2,580 hectares.
+The Wildlife Refuge and Forest Protection Area of the Cascadas de Agua Azul were established by a presidential decree on April 26, 1980, and extended over an area of 2,580 hectares.

 The Lacandones are the only people who managed to escape Spanish colonization by retreating far into the dense jungle.
 Frans and Trudy established very close ties with the Lacandones.

 Having bought their large colonial house in 1951, the Bloms soon decided to turn it into a museum and research center on the Maya.
 An additional aim was to inform the public about the indigenous population of Chiapas and support them.
 Well into the 1950s, indigenous people were not allowed to spend the night in San Cristobal nor walk on the pavements.
 Consequently, the Bloms made Na Bolom a home for the Lacandones when they visited San Cristobal for medical reasons or to sell their crafts.

 They chose to name the house Na Bolom, “the house of the jaguar” in Tzotzil, the local language, as it is a play on Frans’ surname Blom and his nickname Pancho, the Jaguar.

 Today, Na Bolom is a non-governmental, non-profit Mexican organization.
 It’s a true hybrid.
 It houses a museum, a research center, a hotel, and a restaurant and runs a number of social and cultural projects.

 Zinacantán sits in a valley surrounded by a patchwork of colors made from thousands of cultivated flowers and pine-forested hillsides.
 This vibrant city in the highlands of Chiapas, México, has been an important center of trade and commerce since pre-colonial times.